Use of $SU(3)$ flavor projection operators to construct baryon-meson scattering amplitudes in the $1/N_c$ expansion

 where $m$ labels the flavor representation of each projector and $n_i$ label flavor representations other than $m$.
 The quadratic Casimir operator, in turn, reads

 and

 are its corresponding eigenvalues.

-Therefore, the product $\left[\pr{m} R^{(ij)}\right]^{c_1c_2c_3}$ will effectively provide the component of the operator $R^{(ij)(c_1c_2c_3)}$ transforming in the irreducible representation of dimension $m$, according to decomposition (\ref{eq:888}).
+Therefore, the product $\left[\pr{\mathrm{dim}} R_k^{(ij)}\right]^{c_1c_2c_3}$ will effectively provide the component of the operator $R_k^{(ij)(c_1c_2c_3)}$ transforming in the irreducible representation of dimension $\mathrm{dim}$, according to decomposition (\ref{eq:888}).

-The explicit analytic construction of $\left[\pr{m}\right]^{c_1c_2c_3b_1b_2b_3}$, however, faces several algebraic challenges.
-The most relevant one is how to deal with the products of up to ten $f$ symbols contained in the $C^5$ operator, which, in general, can not be reduced in terms containing fewer $f$ of $d$ symbols.
-Thus, the algebraic forms of $\left[\pr{m}\right]^{c_1c_2c_3b_1b_2b_3}$ contain several hundreds of terms, which, in practice, become unmanageable.
-A more pragmatic approach should be adopted to solve the problem; it turns out that a matrix numerical method is the most suitable one for this purpose.
+The explicit analytic construction of $\left[\pr{\mathrm{dim}}\right]^{c_1c_2c_3b_1b_2b_3}$, however, faces several algebraic challenges.
+The most evident one is how to deal with the products of up to ten $f$ symbols contained in the $C^5$ operator, which, in general, can not be reduced in terms containing fewer $f$ or $d$ symbols.
+Thus, the algebraic forms of $\left[\pr{\mathrm{dim}}\right]^{c_1c_2c_3b_1b_2b_3}$ contain hundreds of terms, which, in practice, become unmanageable.
+A more pragmatic approach should be adopted to solve the problem; it turns out that a matrix method is the most suitable one for this purpose.

 To start with, notice that each projection operator (or quadratic Casimir operator) is an object with six adjoint indices, each one with eight possible values, so all these objects have $8^6$ elements.
 However, Casimir operators have all or half of their indices contracted and the projectors are applied on $3$-body operators with three adjoint indices, so half of the projector indices will be always contracted.
 Therefore, it is possible to collect the first three indices ($c_1$,$c_2$,$c_3$) and the last three indices ($b_1$,$b_2$,$b_3$) of both the Casimir and projectors in only two indices, one for each set.
 These new indices have $8^3=512$ values.
-In this way, a matrix representation for the projectors is achieved, which is constituted by $512 \times512$ matrices.
+In this way, a matrix representation for the projectors can be constructed, which is constituted by $512 \times512$ matrices.
 Similarly, the $3$-body operators with three adjoint indices can be represented as vectors with $512$ entries.
-Therefore, instead of performing the index contractions $\left[\pr{m} R^{(ij)}\right]^{c_1c_2c_3}$, the problem reduces to ordinary matrix multiplications.
-The whole procedure does not yield to any loss of information and effectively simplifies the analysis.
+Therefore, instead of performing the index contractions $\left[\pr{\mathrm{dim}} R_k^{(ij)}\right]^{c_1c_2c_3}$, the problem reduces to ordinary matrix multiplications.
+The whole procedure is very reliable and effectively simplifies the analysis.